Hussain004/BAGEL/README.md

 ```

 The main bundle no longer ships `@mcap/core`, `sql.js`, `fzstd`, or the
-`@foxglove/*` libraries — those are bundled into the worker chunk that
+`@foxglove/*` libraries which are bundled into the worker chunk that
 Vite emits as a sibling of `index.js`.
 The worker's MCAP reader and
 sql.js database are held in module-level caches that survive across
 panel reads, so opening a second panel on the same topic doesn't re-pay